 - Dispute the charge.
 If you paid by credit card, file a dispute with your card issuer.

 - Leave a review.
-Document the pedicab's license plate number and share your experience online to warn other tourists.
+Share your experience online to warn other tourists.
+A documented license plate number makes the review more credible.

 - Report to police if the situation involved threats, intimidation, or physical contact.